orbitalquark/textadept/doc/manual.md

 these should be available for your distribution through a package manager.
 For example, Ubuntu includes these tools in the "build-essential" package.

-Next, the GUI version of Textadept requires the GTK+ development libraries.
+Next, the GUI version of Textadept requires the GTK development libraries.
 Again, your package manager should allow you to install them.
 Debian-based Linux distributions like Ubuntu typically call the package "libgtk2.0-dev".
-Otherwise, compile and install GTK+ from the [GTK+ website][].
+Otherwise, compile and install GTK from the [GTK website][].

 The optional terminal version of Textadept depends on the development library for a curses implementation like ncurses.
 Similarly, your package manager should